Verrrtigo/teleresult-simple-api/README.md

 Use the auxilliary endpoint `GET /orders` to get a list of all orders

-The simplest way to call the API is using [Insomnia](https://nodejs.org/en/download/) or a similar app.
+The simplest way to call the API is using [Insomnia](https://insomnia.rest/download) or a similar API testing app.
 Alternatively, you can just navigate to the endpoint URL in your browser to see the response JSON.